COVID-19 Update 3.01.2021

-We will be continuing our face to face counselling service during the second lockdown.
+We will be continuing our face to face counselling service in line with Government guidelines.
 We have policies and procedures in place to ensure everyone’s safety at this time which will be provided prior to your visit to Willow Project.

 Keep an eye out for all updates, tips and information on all of our social media accounts and our website.